Syimlieh/weather-FE/README.md

 Setup instruction:
     git clone: git clone https://github.com/Syimlieh/weather-FE.git

+    Open terminal on cloned repo directory and run npm install to install neccessary dependency

     Obtain an API key from the weather API provider: https://www.weatherapi.com/my/

     Replace the key in file weather.js with your key